By using this site, you agree to the Privacy Policy and Terms of Use.

 Emerging therapeutic targets and research directions

 Recent investigations have focused on understanding the underlying pathophysiology of pre-eclampsia, including placental dysfunction and endothelial injury.
-According to research published in The Lancet and related maternal health literature, potential new treatments under investigation include agents targeting placental growth factor (PlGF) dysregulation and inflammatory pathways that characterise the condition.
+Potential new treatments under investigation include agents targeting placental growth factor (PlGF) dysregulation and inflammatory pathways that characterise the condition.

 These approaches represent a shift from symptomatic management toward addressing the root biological causes.
 Early-phase research suggests that interventions targeting angiogenic imbalance—the disruption of blood vessel formation and function—may offer new opportunities for prevention and treatment in high-risk populations.